IdaHalebic/Weather-App/README.md

 Weather App

 A clean and user-friendly weather app that provides real-time weather updates for any location.
-Built with React and OpenWeather API.
+Built with HTML, CSS, Javascript and OpenWeather API.

 Key Features: